Uncertainty Decomposition for Bayes-Filtered Transformers via Bayesian Predictive Inference: Gap experiments

 \section{Gap experiments}

-We illustrate credible bands constructed using the predictive CLT in Figure~\ref{fig:gap-gaussian-linear}-\ref{fig:gap-categorical-linear}.
-We use the DGPs and rollouts listed in Appendix~\ref{app:data-details}, except that half of the $x$ samples are drawn from $\mathrm{Uniform}(-8, -2)$ and the other half from $\mathrm{Uniform}(2, 8)$.
-For each DGP, we consider three sample sizes ($n=200$, $n=500$, and $n=1000$).
-Details of the credible band construction are provided in Appendix~\ref{app:credible_band}.
+We illustrate credible bands constructed using the predictive CLT in Figures~\ref{fig:gap-gaussian-linear}--\ref{fig:gap-categorical-linear}.
+We draw half of the sample of $x$ from $\mathrm{Uniform}(-8, -2)$ and the other half from $\mathrm{Uniform}(2, 8)$.
+The targets $y$ are drawn from the following data-generating process:

-Overall, the credible bands provide good coverage of the true probability $f_{0}(x)$, as defined in Appendix~\ref{app:eval-metrics}.
-Bands constructed with $\Vb_n$ are tighter than those based on $\Ub_n$, and the bands become tighter as $n$ increases.
-The $\Ub_n$ bands appear jagged due to Monte Carlo error in approximating the expectation in $\Ub_n$.